WP Engine Smart Search

 Querying with WP Engine Smart Search

-After applying a license to your site and running your initial content sync, WP Engine Smart Search takes over the default WordPress search functionality and serves all your site’s search content.
+After applying a license to a site and running the initial content sync, WP Engine Smart Search takes over the default WordPress search functionality and serves all the site’s search content.

 The WPGraphQL plugin is a good place to test search queries.
-WPGraphQL provides a ‘GraphiQL IDE’ in the WordPress dashboard where you can interact with the WPGraphQL Schema in the browser.
+WPGraphQL provides a ‘GraphiQL IDE’ in the WordPress dashboard to interact with the WPGraphQL Schema in the browser.
 WP Engine Smart Search overrides the default search functionality for WPGraphQL queries on all WP Engine Smart Search supported WordPress data types.

 Below is a screenshot of the WPGraphQL plugin & GraphiQL IDE view, where WP Engine Smart Search has overridden the default WP search behavior, followed by some sample queries: